Wescan Goldfields Inc. Strengthens Technical Team with Appointment of Darren Slugoski, P.Geo. as Senior Technical Advisor, Ahead of 2026 Drill Program

 /NOT FOR DISSEMINATION IN THE UNITED STATES OR FOR DISTRIBUTION TO U.S. WIRE SERVICES/

-SASKATOON, SK, March 10, 2026 /CNW/ - Wescan Goldfields Inc. (the "Company" or "Wescan") announces the appointment of Darren Slugoski, P.Geo., as Senior Technical Advisor to the Company.
+SASKATOON, SK, March 10, 2026 /CNW/ - Wescan Goldfields Inc. (TSXV: WGF) (the "Company" or "Wescan") announces the appointment of Darren Slugoski, P.Geo., as Senior Technical Advisor to the Company.

 Mr. Slugoski is a professional geologist with over 15 years of mineral exploration and production experience, the majority of which has been focused on Saskatchewan, including extensive work within the La Ronge Gold Belt and the Athabasca Basin uranium district.
 He holds a Bachelor of Science (Honours) in Geology from the University of Saskatchewan and is a member in good standing with the Association of Professional Engineers and Geoscientists of Saskatchewan (APEGS).